 These observances may include unit-sponsored events, such as fun runs, and fundraising activities for the Navy-Marine Corps Relief Society or other worthy causes.
 Military orderly rooms, Military Family Support Centers, and Commander’s Access channels will carry news of these events as they are scheduled locally either in the form of a Navy Day event or as part of Armed Forces Day.

-A quick search on the Internet reveals that “Navy Day” events occur many times during the year at civilian establishments such as professional sports arenas, college campuses, even the Alamo in land-locked San Antonio, Texas features a Navy Day as part of a larger event known as Fiesta San Antonio.
+A quick search on the Internet reveals that “Navy Day” events occur many times during the year at civilian establishments such as professional sports arenas, college campuses, and even the Alamo in land-locked San Antonio, Texas features a Navy Day as part of a larger event known as Fiesta San Antonio.

 Some organizations hold Navy Day events close to, but not exactly on the official Navy Day date.
-One such event in Philadelphia is specifically named the Navy Day Regatta, held in October of each year and hosted by St Joseph’s University.
+One such event in Philadelphia is specifically named the Navy Day Regatta, held in October each year and hosted by St Joseph’s University.